Oemleria cerasiformis

 Osoberry (previously known as Indian Plum) is a fast-growing, multi-stemmed shrub that will steal your heart when it starts leafing-out in February.
 Just when you thought winter may never end, Osoberry leads the charge with its one-of-a-kind lime-green foliage.
 Soon after, prolific chains of greenish-white flowers dangle from the branches, which are dioecious (either male or female) and provide an early nectar source for hummingbirds and native bees.
 The small oval fruits of female plants start out yellow-gold in late summer and become bluish-black bird-favorites in the fall.

-- Plant type/canopy layer: deciduous perennial large shrub or small tree
+- Plant type/canopy layer: deciduous, perennial, large shrub or small tree

-- Size at maturity: 3 - 20' high, 5 - 14' wide
+- Size at maturity: 3 - 20' tall, 5 - 14' wide

 - Light requirements: part sun to full shade